-Setting good climbing routes in the gym is about a lot more than just the size of the holds.
-Inside the book Fundamentals of Routesetting you will learn important skills such as how to accommodate tall and short climbers, promote creative technique, control a route’s tempo, and minimize risk of injury.
+Setting good climbing routes in the gym is about a lot more than just the shape and size of the holds.
+Inside Fundamentals of Routesetting you will learn important skills such as how to accommodate tall and short climbers, promote creative technique, control a route’s tempo, and minimize risk of injury.

 Written by nationally recognized master routesetter, Louie Anderson.
 Louie owns “The Factory Bouldering Gym” in Orange, CA, and currently resides in Tensleep, WY with his wife and climbing partner, Valarie, and their two daughters.
-He is also author of Riverside Quarry and Sport Climbing the Santa Monicas, which is currently out of print.
-A new edition is expected out this Spring, 2018.
+He is also author of Riverside Quarry and Sport Climbing the Santa Monicas, as well as Ten Sleep Canyon Climbing.

 Here is an interesting interview in Climbing Business Journal if you’d like to read more about Louie’s thoughts about the trends in routesetting and gyms in North America.

 - 236 full-color pages